pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 6.md

 * 42nd District
 * 71st District

 The 10th sounds good enough to us, so we ask about time of departure in reference to the time now.
 It departs in 6 hours.
 Local time on landing would be around half past midnight.
-Since departure would be around 6pm Torril, we jump forward about 6 hours which isn't the worst.
+Since departure would be around 6pm Toril, we jump forward about 6 hours which isn't the worst.
 Almost everything would still be open at that time, at least for food, entertainment, transport and lodging.

 We decide that this is the good option and book.
 We're given four tokens and instructions on where to go, and exactly when to be there - Gnog calculates the time that his Chronometer will be showing then.
 We're also told that there are three taverns, if we want to use any: